jonathant11001/codepath_web102/README.md

-# Web Development Project 6 - WeatherWeb_pt2
+# Web Development Project 7 - Crewmates

 Submitted by: Jonathan Tam

-This web app: gives the weather for the next 12 hours in New York
+This web app: creates cremates and saves them in a database using supabase

 Time spent: 5 hours spent in total